sgoldenlab/simba/docs/Tutorial_DLC.md

 #### Single Video

-1. Under the **Single Video** heading, click on `Browse File` and select the video you wish to add to the project.
+1. Under the **Add videos into project** tab and **Single Video** heading, click on `Browse File` and select the video you wish to add to the project.

 2. Click on `Add single video`.

 #### Multiple Videos

-1. Under the **Multiple Videos** heading, click on `Browse Folder` and select the folder containing the videos you wish to add to the project.
+1. Under the **Add videos into project** tab and **Multiple Videos** heading, click on `Browse Folder` and select the folder containing the videos you wish to add to the project.

 2. Click on `Add multiple videos`.

-### Step 4: Extract frames using DLC (for more details see the [DeepLabcut repository](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/functionDetails.md#c-data-selection-extract-frames))
+### Step 4: Extract frames for labeling body parts using DLC.
+For more details, see the [DeepLabcut repository](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/functionDetails.md#c-data-selection-extract-frames))

 ![alt-text-1](/images/extractframesdlc.PNG "extractframesdlc")

-1. Enter the number of frames you wish to extract from the videos in the `numframes2pick` entry box.
+1. Under the **Extract/label frames tab** tab and **Extract Frames DLC** heading, enter the number of frames you wish to extract from the videos in the `numframes2pick` entry box.

-2. Select the **Mode** of selecting the frames.
+2. Select the **Mode** of extracting the frames.

 - `Automatic` selects the frames to extract automatically.

 - `Manual` allows you to select the frames to extract.

-3. Select the **Algorithm** to pick the frames.
+3. Select the **Algorithm** to pick the extracted frames.

 - `Uniform` selects the frames uniformly in a series format.